Is Struggling Financially the New Normal?

 “The amount we can put towards savings is definitely decreasing a bit with how much more we’re spending day to day, especially on food!” said one user.

 Some went the opposite way.
-They’re terrified at how bad things will get, so they hoard cash in case the economy worsens.
+They’re terrified at how bad things will get, so they’re hoarding cash in case the economy worsens.

 It’s a vicious cycle.
 When people hoard cash, they stop buying non-essentials.
-This reduces profits for companies, who sometimes lay staff off to stay afloat.
+This reduces profits for companies, which sometimes lay off staff to stay afloat.
 Layoffs create even more financial stress, leading to more layoffs, and soon, the country finds itself spiraling into a depression.

 Feeling the Pain